JohnSmithCoder1/Flip-Flip-Hooray/README.md

 Why Kids (and Parents) Love It:
 * 3 game themes: animals, foods, and shapes
-* Adjustable difficulty for ages 1–8 and beyond
+* Adjustable difficulty for ages 2–8+
 * Kid-safe design with no ads or confusing menus
 * Colorful art and sounds to keep kids engaged
 * Supports early learning and cognitive development